One Day in Pisa

 The Camposanto.
 Each one o those rectangles on the floor covers the burial place of the person written on it.

 There are some interesting frescoes on the walls, and quite a few statues and sarcophagi on display too.
 Some smaller chapels off to the sides held religious relics.
-Most of the text on the floor slabs is difficult to read, either in Italian or some other older script.

 There is little in the way of other information available to the casual visitor.
 If you are interested in more information, I think a guide for the Camposanto would provide a fascinating insight.